What is a right

 campus appointment can be made.

-2. Checking an individual’s right to work check via the online new UKVI share code system – to use this service the
+3. Visa holders and EUSS Pre-Settled or Settled Status - Checking an individual’s right to work check via the online UKVI share code system – To use this service the

 individual must first obtain a right to work share code from the online